 The stage should also last until the business can cover the costs of prototype testing, market research, and MVP development.

 Before exiting the pre-seed stage, the startup should cover the costs of licensing requirements and other early-stage expenses.

 Pre-seed funding should be the key to attracting additional investment and taking a startup to the next level.

-With the rise of early stage investment by venture capital firms, start-up businesses now have a greater chance to get the funding needed to accelerate growth.
+With the rise of early-stage investment by venture capital firms, start-up businesses now have a greater chance to get the funding needed to accelerate growth.

-To be successful in both pre-seed and seed rounds, you must be very clear what you want to achieve and set realistic goals.
+To be successful in both pre-seed and seed rounds, you must be very clear about what you want to achieve and set realistic goals.
 This is likely to instill confidence in investors.